Infineon/pharaoh-dev/docs/reference/templating.rst

     -   ``📁 asset_scripts`` and ``📄 default_plots.py`` are copied as-is without modifications.
     -   ``📄 *.jinja``

-        The content of all files with suffix ``.jinja`` are rendered using Jinja.
+        The content of all files with suffix ``.jinja2`` are rendered using Jinja.
     -   ``📁 [[foo]]`` and ``📄 [[ bar ]]_script.py``

         File or directory names using ``[[ <context-variable> ]]`` are rendered using Jinja while copying.